TRaSH-Guides/Guides/docs/File-and-Folder-Structure/How-to-set-up/Unraid.md

 !!! tip "Create a custom Docker network"
     Why would you want a custom Docker network?

-    A major benefit of having your Docker containers on the same custom Docker network is that they will be able to communicate with other using their container names, rather than having to use IP addresses.
+    A major benefit of having your Docker containers on the same custom Docker network is that they will be able to communicate with each other using their container names with the `.internal` domain (e.g., `radarr.internal`, `sonarr.internal`), rather than having to use IP addresses.

+    Using the `.internal` domain is recommended to avoid DNS conflicts and follows best practices for container networking.

+    !!! warning "Network Requirement"
+        The `.internal` domain will only resolve if all containers are attached to the same custom Docker network.

     Unraid doesn't create a custom Docker network by default, you need to create one yourself.